upmc-enterprises/elasticsearch-operator/README.md

 Elasticsearch can snapshot it's indexes for easy backup / recovery of the cluster.
 Currently there's an integration to Amazon S3 as the backup respository for snapshots.
 The `upmcenterprises` docker images include the [S3 Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html) which enables this feature in AWS.

+## Schedule

+Snapshots can be scheduled via a Cron syntax by defining the cron schedule in your elastic cluster.
+See: [https://godoc.org/github.com/robfig/cron](https://godoc.org/github.com/robfig/cron)

+_NOTE: Be sure to enable the scheduler as well by setting `scheduler-enabled=true`_

 ## AWS Setup

 To enable the snapshots create a bucket in S3, then apply the following IAM permissions to your EC2 instances replacing `{!YOUR_BUCKET!}` with the correct bucket name.